How to Propagate Fiddle Leaf Fig Clippings

 - Clip your branch

-Using sanitized scissors or clippers (just run them through a dishwasher or dip them in boiling water), try to make a single, clean cut (don’t saw).
+Using sanitized scissors or clippers for pruning (just run them through a dishwasher or dip them in boiling water to avoid infections), try to make a single, clean cut (don’t saw).

 - Prepare the clipping